The Black Dahlia (film): Casting

-Michael Douglas, Johnny Depp, Gabriel Byrne, and Billy Crudup were considered to play Lee Blanchard.
-Paul Walker, Stephen Dorff, and Chris O'Donnell were considered for Bucky Bleichert.
+Michael Douglas, Johnny Depp, Gabriel Byrne and Billy Crudup were considered to play Lee Blanchard.
+Paul Walker, Stephen Dorff and Chris O'Donnell were considered for Bucky Bleichert.
 Fairuza Balk and Tiffani Thiessen were considered for Elizabeth Short.
 Sherilyn Fenn, who had been the front runner for the part in the late eighties, was also a contender.

-While the film was originally in pre-production with Fincher attached as director, Josh Hartnett attached to play Bucky Bleichert and Mark Wahlberg attached to play Lee Blanchard.
+The film was originally in pre-production with Fincher attached as director, Josh Hartnett attached to play Bucky and Mark Wahlberg attached to play Lee.
 Wahlberg was forced to drop out due to scheduling conflicts with the planned filming of The Italian Job.
-Fincher apparently wanted Julianna Margulies for Madeleine and Jennifer Connelly for Elizabeth.
+Fincher apparently wanted Julianna Margulies for Madeleine Linscott and Jennifer Connelly for Elizabeth.
 Fincher eventually left the project as he felt he wasn't going to be able to make the film exactly as he had envisioned and moved on to direct Zodiac.
-Fincher would eventually return to the source martial and work on a graphic novel adaptation of the book in 2016.
+Fincher would eventually return to the source material and work on a graphic novel adaptation of the book in 2016.

-When De Palma became director, he replaced Wahlberg with Aaron Eckhart shortly before shooting began in April 2005.
+When Brian De Palma became director, he replaced Wahlberg with Aaron Eckhart shortly before shooting began in April 2005.
 Hartnett had remained attached to the project all this time.
 Gwen Stefani was considered for the part of Kay Lake.
-Eva Green was offered the role of the evil Madeleine Linscott, but declined as she feared being typecast as a femme fatale.
+Eva Green was offered the role of Madeleine but declined as she feared being typecast as a femme fatale.
 Kate Beckinsale, Fairuza Balk (who had previously been considered for the Dahlia) and Rachel Bilson were also considered for the part.
-De Palma originally wanted Maggie Gyllenhaal for Elizabeth Short, but she declined as she disliked how the murder was used as a plot device and felt that the story disrespected Short's memory.
-Rose McGowan auditioned for the part but was eventually cast in a minor role as Short's roommate.
+De Palma originally wanted Maggie Gyllenhaal for Short, but she declined as she disliked how the murder was used as a plot device and felt that the story disrespected Short's memory.
+Rose McGowan auditioned for the part but was eventually cast in a minor role as Short's roommate Sheryl Siddon.

 Mia Kirshner was originally hired to read lines with potential actors in the auditions; the original screenplay did not feature her character onscreen.
 However, De Palma, impressed by Kirshner, ultimately wrote Short's character into the film via screen test sequences and several flashbacks "where you see her life degenerating."
-Kirshner said she felt a tremendous responsibility to do justice to the real Elizabeth Short and to honor her memory.
+Kirshner said she felt a tremendous responsibility to do justice to the real Short and to honor her memory.
 She made a decision not to look at the original autopsy photos and to focus on Short as she had been in life.
 Kirshner would receive critical acclaim for her performance.